 The Colchester Government Bond Fund outperformed its benchmark over the quarter, returning 2.8%.
 Security selection in small, high-quality markets like New Zealand, Norway and Australia contributed positively.
 Within currency selection, overweight positions in the Japanese yen, Swedish Krona and British pound also positively contributed to relative performance.
 The fund offers currency-hedged exposure to global sovereign bonds, developed and emerging markets and provides diversification from lower investment grade high-yield fixed income exposures.
-Coolabah Floating Rate Note Fund outperformed its benchmark over the quarter, returning 1.2%.
-The manager focusses on generating higher income rather than traditional fixed income instruments, investing in a portfolio of investment-grade, Australian floating-rate notes with enhanced yields.
+The Macquarie True Index Australian Fixed Interest Fund performed in line with its benchmark, 1.3% over the quarter.